Ole Olsen Evenstad (born 1766): Biography

-Ole Olsen Evenstad was born on the Evenstad farm in Stor-Elvdal parish in Hedmark conuty, Norway.
+Ole Olsen Evenstad was born on the Evenstad farm in Stor-Elvdal parish in Hedmark county, Norway.
 He was the son of a farm owner and local sheriff, Ole Olsen Evenstad (1739–1806) and Gertrude Helgesdatter Søstu Stai (1745–1820).
 Evenstad later ran the family farm and also served as sheriff in his district.

 Ole Olsen Evenstad was elected to the Norwegian Constituent Assembly at Eidsvoll Manor in 1814, representing the constituency of Hedemarkens Amt (now Hedmark).
 Together with his fellow delegates from Hedmark, Claus Bendeke and Andreas Aagaard Kiønig, he supported the position of the independence party (Selvstendighetspartiet).
 In 1821 he was awarded the Medal for Outstanding Civic Service (Borgerdådsmedaljen) second class in silver.
 He became a member of the Norwegian Parliament for Hedmark in 1824 where he was a member of the commission for mining and forestry.
 He also was a member of the Conciliation Commission (Forlikskommisjon) in his district.